-Trauma Bonding leads many Domestic Abuse victims to willfully enable.
+Trauma Bonding leads to many Domestic Abuse victims willfully enabling.
 Truly misguided by toxic social influences, young people who are told that enabling abuse is exhibiting unconditionally ‘loving” behavior tend to end up being romantically victimized by Cluster B Love Fraud predators.

 The Narcissistic abuse tactics use to foster Stockholm Syndrome affectations in other people tend to follow a pattern like this…